UCLA School of Education · ARK Evaluation · Portland, OR

 Dr. Alana Kinarsky is a social science researcher and evaluator specializing in youth development, faith-based initiatives, and organizational learning.
-Based in Portland, OR, she brings expertise in evaluating programs across diverse religious and cultural contexts.
+She brings expertise in evaluating programs across diverse religious and cultural contexts.

-A selection of completed research and evaluation projects across nonprofit and philanthropic sectors.
+Select research and evaluation engagements across the nonprofit and philanthropic sectors.

 A study of nearly 2,500 American Jewish teens conducted in partnership with Stanford and JFNA, examining wellbeing, stress, and sources of support.